Batmanly/batmanly.github.io/_posts/2022-05-30-Tryhackme-HaskHell.md

 ## Overview

 It's a nice room , that you can use haskell and read file inside server .
-Previlege escalation step was easy actually that you can access root so fast .
+Privilege escalation step was easy actually that you can access root so fast .

 # Write-up